kanatohodets/phoenix-ricor-kv/README.md

     curl -H "Content-Type: application/json" -XGET localhost:4000/api/store/my_cool_key?n=3

 This will return multiple copies of the data, but better some than none, right?

+### Compatibility (Erlang 18 only)
+Riak Core has a fairly large dependency footprint, so often not everything compiles on the latest Erlang.
+If you'd like to play around with Elixir and Riak Core, for now you need to stick to Erlang 18.